ahmadaburabee/ahmadaburabee/README.md

 ### Hi there, I'm Ahmad 👋

-## I'm a Software Engineer , who love to code!
+## I’m a Software Engineer who enjoys solving problems!
 - 💻 Senior Officer Software Engineer at Almosafer
 - 📜 Studied Computer Engineering at University of Jordan.
 - 👯 I’m looking to collaborate with other passionate developers.